1. Home

 Ideally, organisations try to avoid pure refactoring iterations or releases.
 For many organisations, however, it is often the only option because the technical debt has assumed such proportions that meaningful further development of the product is no longer possible.
 Figuratively speaking, these organisations are paying compound interest for their prioritisation.

-Technical Debt Guide for Download
+Technical Debt Guide Download

 Download the Technical Debt Guide for free now.